 Ride and handling

 The Megane is offered with a pair of petrol engines and a pair of diesel engines, all turbocharged and most of which can be specified with a twin-clutch gearbox.
 So far, we’ve only tried two of them, our favourite being the 108bhp 1.5-litre diesel.
 Granted, it’s no ball of fire in the pace department, even when you rev it out, but its generous low-down torque makes it really flexible and easy to drive.
 The fact that it’s also impressively smooth and quiet really helps its easy-going nature, so it’s best to just sit back and adopt a lazy, short-shifting driving style.
 It’s just a shame that the notchy, long-throw gearchange isn’t a little more satisfying.
 The other diesel is a 128bhp 1.6, while the entry-level petrol is a 1.2 with the same output.
 The other engine we’ve tried is the sportiest of the bunch, the 202bhp 1.6-litre petrol in the GT model.
-Even if you’re only expecting warm-hatch performance rather than true hot-hatch pace, it’s really disappointing.
-Wherever you are in the rev range, it never feels anywhere near as powerful as the output suggests, and there’s something very detached and undramatic about the way the car gathers pace.
+Granted, it manages to deliver warm-hatch pace, but wherever you are in the rev range, it never feels anywhere near as powerful as the output suggests, and there’s something detached and undramatic about the way the car gathers speed.
 The twin-clutch gearbox, standard on this version, also hampers your progress because it’s a little slow to switch cogs and it often finds itself in the wrong ratio for the job at hand.

 Compare the Megane with rivals like the Ford Focus and Volkswagen Golf, and the Renault is a useful bit cheaper.
 Prices are more on a par with those of the Seat Leon and Hyundai i30, but they’re still very competitive.
 It’s tough to know how well the car will hold on to its value over your period of ownership, but it’s fair to say that previous Meganes haven’t exactly dazzled in this area.
 Most versions appear to be competitive with rivals on fuel consumption and CO2 emissions, with the star of the show being the 1.5-litre diesel, with official figures of 76.4mpg and 96g/km.
 All but one of the diesels do better than 70mpg, and all but the most powerful petrol gives you upwards of 50mpg.